pdscomp/arsc_remote/README.md

         PATH=$HOME/bin/krb5/bin:$HOME/bin:$PATH; export PATH
         KRB5_CONFIG=$HOME/bin/krb5/krb5.conf; export KRB5_CONFIG

+    d.
+Modify *~/bin/krb5/krb5.conf to set your default principal to whatever you want it to be.
+For example:

+        cat krb5.conf | sed s/'default_realm = HPCMP.HPC.MIL'/'default_realm = ARSC.EDU'/ > krb5.conf

+    Note: You may find my krb5.conf in config/.

+    e.
+Modify the *~/.ssh/ssh_config* file to store some host defaults.
+    For example, I tacked a bunch of little paragraphs like this to my
+    ssh_config:

+        Host hookbill
+        User holbrook
+        Hostname hookbill.arsc.edu

+    This means that if I type **ssh hookbill**, ssh will know that I really mean **ssh holbrook@hookbill.arsc.edu**.
+Handy!

+    Note: You may find my ssh_config in config/.
+You may also find *ssh_config_gen.py*, a simple python script that may make generating a bunch of similar hosts easier.

+    f.
+I've noticed that a lot of these changes don't take effect until I at least log out and back in.
+I had to reboot anyway, so that's what I did. ymmv.

 3. To actually use this stuff:

     a.
-Run kshell.
+Run kshell in a terminal.
 It's some kinda security sandbox thing that they require you to run everything in.
+Alternately, run the *gkshell* script I included, which pops open a gnome-terminal running kshell.

     b.
 Typetty-type:
-        kinit user@DOMAIN.TLD
+        kinit user[@REALM]

     Enter in your password, use the SecurID, etc. This gives you a krb5 ticket with the ARSC system for Xty minutes.
+Changing your default realm means that typing the @REALM part is no longer necessary.

     c.
 You're almost there!
-        ssh user@pc.domain.tld
+        ssh host

+    Remember, because the ssh_config file was modified, you don't have to type the whole shebang anymore!
+AWESOME

+        * ALSO: To tunnel X (of limited utility imo), run ssh -XY host

     d. *(optional)* If you're ever wondering about your ticket status, use **klist**.
 I didn't actually find it that useful, though.